 Once you've determined the type of flock you want, you need to know what breeds are best for your needs.
 You can use online tools, but some of your best information will come from hatcheries.

 You will also need to find or build appropriate housing and purchase equipment and supplies.
-The UW Extension has extensive information and plans for coops of varying sizes and shapes.
+The UW-Madison Division of Extension has extensive information and plans for coops of varying sizes and shapes.

 You will also need appropriate bedding, feeders and waterers which can be purchased or made depending on your needs.